virteal/Inox/README.md

 So, what's new?
   - Named values - values have a name attached to them
   - Reactive sets - for distributed dataflow processing
-  - Actors - concurrency & message passing
+  - Actors - concurrency, asynchronicity & message passing
   - Ranges - smart references to slices of data
-  - Stacks - objects are stacks of named values
+  - Stacks - pervasive, even objects are stacks of named values
   - Variables - in the data stack, in the control stack or in some other stack
   - Verb - simple verbs are concatenated to make complex ones
   - Dialects - multiple predefined and custom dialects for different styles